jvelilla/ReactWebPackEWF/Readme.md

 ## Create a React application from scracth by configuring Webpack and Babel.

-### Why we need a Module Bundler?
+### Why do we need a Module Bundler?

 Module bundlers are tools frontend developers used to bundle JavaScript modules into single JavaScript files that can be executed in the browsers.
-This is required because module systems (ESM or CommonJs) are still not supported by the browsers.
-Example of module blunders are: [Webpack](https://webpack.js.org/), rollup, fusebox, etc
+This is required because module systems ([ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) or [CommonJs](https://requirejs.org/docs/commonjs.html)) are still not supported by the browsers.
+Examples of module blunders are: [Webpack](https://webpack.js.org/), [Browserfy](https://browserify.org/),[rollup](https://rollupjs.org/guide/en/),  [parcel](https://parceljs.org/), etc

 To learn more about [JavaScript Modules and Browser Support]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)

-So a module bundler takes file of different types (js, html, images, css) and package them in groups of smaller files.
-It also manage dependencies and import them in the correct order.
-In this tutorial we will use [webpack](https://webpack.js.org/), since it's one of the most used one.
+So a module bundler takes file of different types (js, Html, images, CSS) and packages them in groups of smaller files.
+It also manages dependencies and import them in the correct order.
+In this tutorial, we will use [webpack](https://webpack.js.org/), since it's one of the most used ones.

-### Why we need Babel?
+### Why do we need Babel?

 With React we will be using the latest version of JavaScript code.
 Most Browsers doesn't undertand the latest version of Javascript, that's why we need a transpiler, a tool that convert one type of souce code to another type of source code.
 [Babel](https://babeljs.io/) is a transpiler, that converts ES5 and ES6 code to code that browsers understand.